comecattin/ILM/README.md

 ## Markov
   Various codes that use MSM or PyEmma

+  Lethe is an implementation of automatize PyEmma MSM pipeline.
+Manual available using `./LETHE.py -h/--help`

 ## Cluster
   Codes that rely on TTClust and extract its result